Friction mediated by transient elastic linkages : asymptotic expansions and fat tails: Introduction

 \section{Introduction}

-This work is a continuation of a series of works related to the mathematical study of adhesion forces in the context of cell motility (see \cite{allouch2021friction}, \cite{MiOel.1}, \cite{MiOel.2}, \cite{MiOel.3} and \cite{MiOel.4}).
+This article is part of a project related to the mathematical study of adhesion forces in the context of cell motility (see \cite{allouch2021friction}, \cite{MiOel.1}, \cite{MiOel.2}, \cite{MiOel.3} and \cite{MiOel.4}).
 Cell adhesion and migration play a crucial role in many biological phenomena such as embryonic development, inflammatory responses, wound healing and tumor metastasis.

-The adhesion model discussed further has been designed at the scale of a single binding site \cite[Chapter 5]{oelz_schmei_book}.
-Lately, it has also been used at the mesoscopic cell scale (\cite{pmid29571710}, \cite{milisic-shmeiser}).
-The cell is modelled as a point particle whose position on the real line is denoted $X_\e$ and depends on $t$.
-The position $\Xeps$ is obtained solving a force balance equation
+{The main motivation comes from the seminal papers \cite{OeSchVi,OeSch}, where the authors built a complex and realistic model of the Lamellipodium.
+It is a cytoskeletal quasi-two-dimensional actin mesh, the whole structure propels the cell across a substrate.
+In these works, the authors represent the actin network through a set of 2D axi-symmetric equations whose solution models Lamellipodium's position $x(s,t)$ evolving in time $t\in \rr$ and with respect to a reference configuration $s \in (0,1)$.
+Using gradient flow techniques, the authors obtain a system of non-linear equations :

+supplemented by initial and boundary conditions that we omit for sake of conciseness.
+The adhesion and stretching friction terms appearing in this force balance equation were obtained as formal limits of a microscopic description of adhesion mechanisms.
+For instance the first friction (boxed) term is obtained as the limit when $\e$, a small dimensionless parameter goes to zero in the expression :

+here the $a$ represents the age of a linkage established with the previous locations of the filament and the shift in the reference configuration $s+ \e a$ comes from the (de)polymerization of the filaments inside the lamelipodium.
+The parameter $\e$ represents at the same time a characteristic age of the linkages, and the inverse of the stiffeness of the elastic linkage under consideration.
+The elongation $(x(s,t)-x(s+\e a,t-\e a))/\e$, for a fixed $a$, is the linear elastic force exerted on $x(s,t)$ by a linkage established at $x(s+\e a,t-\e a)$ (see also \cite{oelz_schmei_book,MR3385931} for an extension to the non-axi-symmetric case).

+Our initial goal was to give a rigorous justification of these formal computations but the non-linear space-dependent feature of the problem made it out of reach at that time.
+Instead we considered a simplified problem where only a single adhesion point $\xeps(t)$ was taken into account \cite{MiOel.1}. } It is obtained solving a simplified force balance equation

-where $f$ is an external force and the left hand side a continuum of elastic spring forces with respect to past positions.
-The density of linkages $ \rhoe$ is either a given function or it can also be a solution of an age-structured model \cite{OeSch,OeSchVi}~:
+where $f$ is an external force and the left hand side {is} a continuum of elastic spring forces with respect to past positions {$\xeps(t-\e a)$}.
+The density of linkages $ \rhoe$ is either a given function or it can be, {for instance as in the original model \cite{OeSch},} a solution of an age-structured problem~: